evkx/evkx.github.io/content/models/mg/marvel_r/Marvel_R_Electric/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 359 liters.
 With the rear seat down, it is 1396 liters.
+Under the hood, there is frunk with more storage room.
+This frunk is 150 liters (5,3 CU FT).
 The maxium weight of the car is 2288 kg (5044 lbs), and with the base weight of 1810 kg (3990 lbs), you can max load 478 kg (1054 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.
+478kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 750, and on unbraked, it is 750 kg (1653/1653 lbs).

 {{< sitefiguresized thumb="models/mg/marvel_r/marvel_r_electric/trunk_1_st.jpg" title="MG Marvel R Electric" width="3000" height="1915"  >}}

+### Availability & Pricing

+This model had a world premiere on 07.10.2021, and deliveries started in January 2022.